cianjinks/cianjinks.github.io/_posts/2022-06-17-cmake-project-graphics-programming.md

 ## Initial CMake Building

 Before we build our executable we need to do some more CMake setup.
 Create a folder called `build`, change directory into it and run `cmake ../` from a commandline.
-On Linux I do this all from the commandline:
+On Linux I do this like so:

 ```console
 $ mkdir build